January 2026 Volunteer News & Updates

 Gardening from the Ground Up 2026

-University of Minnesota Extension educators are excited to offer the sixth annual Gardening from the Ground Up webinar series, a free weeklong program designed to help gardeners build skills from soil to harvest.
-Join us online for five focused, practical sessions led by Extension experts, covering everything from building healthy soil and understanding microbes and product labels, adapting to shifting growing conditions, and harvesting and storing produce for long-lasting quality.
+University of Minnesota Extension educators are excited to offer the sixth annual Gardening from the Ground Up webinar series.
+This free weeklong program is designed to help gardeners build skills from soil to harvest.
+Join us online for five focused, practical sessions led by Extension experts, covering everything from building healthy soil and understanding microbes and product labels to adapting to shifting growing conditions and harvesting and storing produce for long-lasting quality.

 Calendar